zjuradoq/BioCRNPyler/docs/membrane_features.rst

 **Key Optional Parameters**

+- ``ATP``: Specifies the necessary amount of ATP needed for transport to take place.
-- ``ATP``: An optional input for the membrane pump is designated as 'ATP.'
-In the absence of a specified integer value  for 'ATP,' the model will default to a value of 1.
+  In the absence of a specified integer value for 'ATP,' the model defaults to a value of 1.

-- ``direction``: By default, the ``direction`` is set to ``None``, which will generate a CRN corresponding to an exporter.
+- ``direction``: By default, the ``direction`` is set to ``None``, generating a CRN corresponding to an exporter.

-The ``MembranePump`` component can uses the ``Primary_Active_Transport_MM()`` mechanism.
+The ``MembranePump`` component uses the ``Primary_Active_Transport_MM()`` mechanism.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Mechanism: ``Primary_Active_Transport_MM()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Primary active transport describes the energy-dependent movement of substrates across the membrane, typically against their concentration gradient.
-This process is carried out by specialized membrane pumps that bind to the substrate and undergo conformational changes powered by energy sources such as ATP hydrolysis.
-The transport is both selective and directional.
+Primary active transport refers to the energy-dependent movement of substrates across the membrane, typically against their concentration gradient.
+This process involves specialized membrane pumps that attach to the substrate and undergo conformational changes driven by the hydrolysis of ATP.
+The transport mechanism is both selective and directional.

 The ``Primary_Active_Transport_MM()`` mechanism captures this behavior through binding, energy-driven conformational changes, and unbinding steps.
-For example, if the membrane pump is defined as an **exporter**, the resulting reactions are:
+For example, if the membrane pump is classified as an **exporter**, the resulting reactions are:

 1. **Binding of antibiotic substrate (S) to membrane pump (MP):**